Sarani1612/truebrew/README.md

 ### Acknowledgments
 - Thank you to Xavier at the Code Institute for pointing me in the right direction with how to relate the Product and Subscription models.
+- Thank you to my partner and to my sister for testing the app

 *This website is for educational purposes only.
 It was created as part of the Code Institute Full Stack Developer course.*